Joyce Currie Little: Career and achievements

-She received the SIGCSE Award for Lifetime Service to the Computer Science Education Community for her contributions to computing in two-year colleges, certification, and professional development.
+Little received the SIGCSE Award for Lifetime Service to the Computer Science Education Community for her contributions to computing in two-year colleges, certification, and professional development.

 Research interests

-Dr. Little's research interests include metrics and assurance for quality in software engineering and social impact and cyber-ethics for workforce education.
+Dr. Little's research interests included metrics and quality assurance in software engineering and social impact and cyber-ethics for workforce education.
 She has also been a strong advocate for the role of women in computing.
-Her current activities include a project on the evaluation of computer ethics courses in the Computer Science major at Towson University, and a project on the social impact of certification on the industry.
+Her later activities included a project on the evaluation of computer ethics courses in the Computer Science major at Towson University, and a project on the social impact of certification on the industry.